Megiddo, Northern District, Israel

 Then they gathered the kings together to the place that in Hebrew is called Armageddon.Revelation 16:16

-The drone of a distant fighter jet reverberated throughout Jezreel Valley as I stood at Armageddon, the name derived from Har Megiddo, Hebrew for Mount Megiddo, an actual place located in a kibbutz called Tel Megiddo in Northern Israel.
+The drone of a distant fighter jet reverberated throughout Jezreel Valley as I stood at Armageddon.
+The name was derived from Har Megiddo, Hebrew for Mount Megiddo, an actual place located in a kibbutz called Tel Megiddo in Northern Israel.
 Tel referred to a mound of land, many of which dotted the entire country.
 In modern times, the historic hill had become a protected archaeological site, Tel Megiddo National Park, containing remnants of ancient settlements dating as far back as 3,500 years ago.
 Of course, the place was more famously known as the prophesied ground zero of the apocalypse.

 The Mediterranean breeze blowing inland stirred the dust blanketing the hill.
 Only resilient palm trees thrived and gave shade to the tel.
 It was quite a stretch to imagine this quiet, arid place playing a significant role in ancient history.
 There were hardly any structures left standing other than stacks of stone.
 The remains of gates and walls, temples and palaces, though mostly down on the ground, rendered the national park as one of the most important antiquities sites in this historic land.